Senate Advisory Committee on the University Budget - UTDPP1084

 The Senate Advisory Committee on the University Budget is a concurrent committee reporting to the Senate and the President.
 The purpose of the committee is to advise the Senate and President on the academic implications of the university budget, and to suggest policies on budgetary matters that bear on faculty morale, retention, and productivity, and on the quality and productivity of U T Dallas academic programs.

-The committee shall have nine voting members.
+The committee shall have ten voting members.
 One voting member shall be appointed from the faculty of each School and two voting members shall be chosen from the faculty at large for special expertise or interest in institutional budgeting.
-Members shall serve staggered three year terms, except that in the first year three of the nine members shall be appointed for one year, three for two years, and three for three years.
-The Associate Vice President for Budget and Resource Planning shall serve as member ex officio and assure that the Committee receives information on the budget in a form the Committee finds usable.
-Voting members shall be appointed according to the procedures in the Handbook of Operating Procedures III.21.
-IV.
-B. Vacancies that arise from resignation or departure shall be filled in the same manner.
+Members shall serve staggered three year terms.
+The Vice President for Budget and Finance shall serve as member ex officio and assure that the Committee receives information on the budget in a form the Committee finds usable.
+Voting members shall be appointed according to the procedures in Faculty Governance - UTDPP1088 of The University of Texas at Dallas Handbook of Operating Procedures.
+Vacancies that arise from resignation or departure shall be filled in the same manner.

 The responsible university official shall be the Provost of the University or the Provost’s designee.
-The committee will receive the budgetary information it requires each year before the budget is finalized, and prepare its assessment and advice, to be conveyed to the Senate, Provost, and President.
-Policy recommendations shall also be conveyed to the Senate, Provost, and President.
+The committee will receive the budgetary information at the budget hearings, and provide feedback and advice, to be conveyed to the Senate, Provost, and President.
+Recommendations shall also be conveyed to the Senate, Provost, and President.

 Activities and Schedule

-Each year, the committee is to review the university budget and provide an assessment of the impact of budget priorities on the academic programs and teaching and research priorities of the faculty.
-In addition, the committee shall from time to time, either on a regular cycle or as need may arise, prepare analyses of specific issues that affect faculty and the quality and productivity of academic programs.
+Each year, the committee serves as an oversight committee to ensure transparency of the university budget priorities on the academic programs and teaching and research priorities of the faculty.
+In addition, the committee shall from time to time analyze issues that affect faculty and the quality and productivity of academic programs.
 Issues of this kind that the committee may consider could include, but are not limited to:

-- The relative priorities of consideration of pay equity and of using money to attract especially outstanding new faculty.
+- Use of money to attract especially outstanding new faculty.

-- Salary and pay policy, including problems of salary equity, compression, and inversion.
+- Faculty salary and pay policy, including problems of salary equity, compression, and inversion.